 Rehabilitation and reintegration of psittacines

-A gradual process for parrots to recover health, strength, social behavior and real skills to live in the wild.
+A gradual process for parrots to recover health, strength, social behavior, and the real skills to live in the wild.

 Why a parrot needs rehabilitation

-At Fundación Loros, rehabilitation is not about releasing birds as soon as they arrive at the center.
-It is a gradual process through which individuals recover health, strength, social behavior and the real skills required to live in the wild.
+At Fundación Loros, rehabilitation doesn't mean releasing birds as soon as they arrive at the center.
+It's a gradual process that allows each individual to recover health, strength, social behavior, and the real skills needed to live in the wild.

-Many of the parrots we receive come from illegal trafficking, seizures by environmental authorities or voluntary surrenders.
-They arrive with physical sequelae, poor plumage condition, flight difficulties and an inappropriate relationship with humans: over-imprinting makes them dependent, disconnects them from their group and reduces their capacity to navigate, feed and recognize threats in the wild.
+Many of the parrots we receive come from illegal trade, from seizures by environmental authorities, or from voluntary surrenders.
+They arrive with physical damage, poor feather condition, difficulty flying, and an unhealthy relationship with humans: over-imprinting makes them dependent, disconnects them from their group, and reduces their ability to orient themselves, find food, and recognize threats in the wild.

-The most respected studies on psittacine reintroduction show that a successful release does not depend only on the bird surviving a few days: it depends on the bird remaining bonded to its group, returning to the safe release area, finding natural food and reducing its dependence on people.
-That is why, before considering release, we evaluate whether the individual can navigate, feed itself and interact with other parrots appropriately.
+The most respected studies on psittacine reintroduction show that a successful release doesn't depend only on the bird surviving a few days: it depends on the individual staying with its group, returning to the safe release area, finding natural food, and reducing its dependence on people.
+That's why, before considering releasing any individual, we assess whether it can orient itself again, feed independently, and interact appropriately with other parrots.

-Our model is aligned with the Foundation's Manifesto and with the Management Model defined in article 7 of the bylaws: full reintegration into the natural environment is the first-priority destination for every individual received, always subject to the final determination of the competent environmental authority.
+Our model is aligned with the Foundation's Manifesto and with the Management Model defined in article 7 of the statutes: full reintegration into the natural environment is the first priority destination for every individual we receive, always subject to the final determination of the competent environmental authority.

 The 7 stages of the process

-The process starts with the bird's intake, general medical review and individual identification.
-We use visible bands to enable distance monitoring: observers, rangers and communities can report each individual without needing to recapture it.
+The process begins with the bird's intake, a general medical check, and individual identification.
+We use visible leg bands to make remote monitoring easier: observers, rangers, and local communities can report each individual without needing to recapture them.

 2. Physical and behavioral recovery

-We work so each parrot behaves again like a wild bird.
-This includes regaining flight strength, improving coordination, reducing human imprinting and encouraging natural behaviors like perching, exploring, chewing branches and feeding autonomously.
+We work so that every parrot behaves like a wild bird again.
+This means rebuilding flight strength, improving coordination, reducing over-imprinting on humans, and encouraging natural behaviors like perching, exploring, chewing branches, and feeding independently.

 3. Progressive flight training

-A pillar of the method is progressive flight training with positive reinforcement.
-Birds start with simple movements within the aviary and progress to longer, better-controlled flights.
-The goal is not only to make them fly: it is to develop navigation, maneuverability, spatial memory and the ability to return to a safe point.
+One of the pillars of the method is progressive flight training with positive reinforcement.
+The birds start with simple movements inside the aviary and advance toward longer, better-controlled flights.
+The goal is not just to make them fly: it is to develop navigation, maneuverability, spatial memory, and the ability to return to a safe point.

 4. Group work and flock cohesion

 Parrots are deeply social birds.
-Training is done in groups whenever possible to strengthen flock cohesion, foster social learning and reduce the risk of premature dispersal.
-Programs work better when birds are released as part of a socially stable group, not as isolated individuals.
+Training happens in groups whenever possible, to strengthen flock cohesion, support social learning, and reduce the risk of premature dispersal.
+Programs work best when birds are released as part of a socially stable group, not as isolated individuals.

 5. Adaptation to the release site

-Before opening the aviary, birds become familiar with the landscape where they will live: trees, flight routes, ambient sounds, feeding stations and refuges.
-Associating the site with reliable food, safety and presence of other parrots builds site fidelity: one of the foundations of post-release success.
+Before the aviary opens, the birds get to know the landscape where they will live: trees, flight routes, surrounding sounds, feeding stations, and shelter points.
+Associating the site with reliable food, safety, and the presence of other parrots builds site fidelity — one of the foundations of post-release success.

 6. Soft or gradual release

-Release does not happen all at once.
-It is staged, maintaining access to feeding stations, shelter and close observation.
-This method —known as soft release— reduces the chaos of the first days, allows for timely corrections and decreases premature dispersal.
-The birds remaining in the aviary act as social anchors for those that have started to leave.
+Liberation doesn't happen all at once.
+It unfolds in stages, with continued access to feeding stations, shelter, and close observation.
+This method — known as soft release — reduces chaos in the first days, allows problems to be corrected in time, and limits premature dispersal.
+The birds that remain in the aviary act as social anchors for those that have already begun to venture out.

 7. Post-release monitoring

-Rehabilitation does not end when the cage opens.
-After release we continue observing whether birds return to feeding stations, fly in groups, use native trees, respond to predators and reduce risky contact with people.
-If an individual shows adaptation problems, it may require additional management, regrouping or a temporary return to a prior phase.
+Rehabilitation doesn't end when the cage opens.
+After release, we keep watching whether the birds return to feeding stations, fly in groups, use native trees, respond to predators, and reduce risky contact with people.
+If an individual shows adaptation problems, it may need additional management, regrouping, or a temporary return to a previous phase.

-Experiences developed by Fundación Loros in the Colombian Caribbean show that the combination of flight training, gradual release, group work and post-release support clearly improves outcomes compared to simpler methods.
+The experiences developed by Fundación Loros in the Colombian Caribbean show that combining flight training, gradual release, group work, and post-release support clearly improves outcomes compared to simpler methods.

-In our institutional presentations we report that trained groups showed high cohesion, regular returns to feeders, use of wild fruits and early survival rates higher than those of groups released without prior flight training.
+In our institutional presentations we report that trained groups showed high cohesion, regular returns to feeding stations, use of wild fruits, and early survival rates higher than those of groups released without prior flight training.

-We also observed that the presence of a core flock, the use of feeding stations and the participation of local communities help keep parrots near the release site and favor their long-term protection.
+We also observed that the presence of a core flock, the use of feeding stations, and the involvement of local communities help keep parrots near the release site and support their long-term protection.

 Components of an ideal site

-Reintroduction plans agree that the first requirement is a sufficient, recovering habitat: forest with food, cavities, tall trees and low pressure from hunting or trafficking.
+Reintroduction plans agree that the first requirement is sufficient and recovering habitat: forest with food, cavities, tall trees, and low hunting or trade pressure.

-The program operates over 500 hectares of tropical dry forest in continuous restoration.
+The program runs across 500 hectares of tropical dry forest under continuous restoration.
 The release site is a functional landscape, not an isolated point with a cage.

 2. On-site adaptation aviaries

-Studies on the Puerto Rican parrot, scarlet macaw and red-and-green macaw agree that birds should acclimate in an aviary located in the same landscape where they will be released, to memorize sounds, sights and routes before leaving.
+Studies on the Puerto Rican parrot, scarlet macaw, and red-fronted macaw agree that birds must acclimatize in an aviary located in the same landscape where they will be released, so they can memorize sounds, sights, and routes before leaving.

-Adaptation aviaries are placed in protected zones within the territory, elevated, with natural perches and controlled exposure to wind, sun and rain.
+The acclimatization aviaries sit in protected areas within the territory itself — elevated, with natural perches and controlled exposure to wind, sun, and rain.
 This structure enables the well-planned soft release described in the literature.

-Several projects have accelerated the establishment of reintroduced populations by installing nest boxes and protecting roost trees near the release point.
+Several projects have accelerated the establishment of reintroduced populations by installing nest boxes and protecting roost trees near the release site.

-We install nest boxes in strategic trees, adapted to target species, so over the medium term the parrots can breed in the restored territory.
-We also identify and install safe roosts, prioritizing tall, quiet trees where flocks can spend the night undisturbed.
+We install nest boxes in strategic trees, adapted to the target species, so that parrots can reproduce in the restored territory over the medium term.
+We also identify and install safe roost sites, prioritizing tall, undisturbed trees where flocks can spend the night without disruption.

-Evidence shows that supplemental feeding at elevated points near the aviary improves site fidelity and eases post-release monitoring, especially in the first months.
+Evidence shows that supplemental feeding at elevated points near the aviary improves site fidelity and makes post-release monitoring easier, especially in the first few months.

-We install feeders and waterers around the aviaries, always elevated, so birds associate the immediate environment with safe food and can return easily after exploring.
-This design reduces the risk of parrots seeking food on the ground or near homes, prevents fights and fosters more natural habitat-use patterns.
+We install feeders and water stations around the aviaries, always at height, so the birds associate the immediate surroundings with safe food and can return easily after exploring.
+This design reduces the risk of parrots foraging on the ground or near houses, prevents conflicts, and encourages more natural habitat-use patterns.

 5. Constant monitoring with the local network

-Post-release monitoring guidelines agree: long-term success depends on frequent monitoring, individual records and early threat detection, integrating local communities and observers to expand coverage.
+Post-release monitoring guidelines agree: long-term success depends on frequent monitoring, individual tracking, and early threat detection, integrating local communities and observers to expand coverage.

-The area is continuously monitored by a network of people: birdwatching tourists, volunteers, rangers and allied rural families report sightings, unusual behaviors and potential risks.
-The more attentive eyes there are in the territory, the safer the parrots are — as long as the interaction maintains a respectful distance.
+The area is continuously monitored by a network of people: birdwatching tourists, volunteers, forest rangers, and allied farmers report sightings, unusual behaviors, and potential risks.
+The more attentive eyes on the territory, the safer the parrots — as long as interactions maintain a respectful distance.

-We do not encourage birds to beg or approach people for food.
-The design of elevated feeders and education for visitors and communities aim for interaction to be primarily observational, not direct contact, following protocols of specialized psittacine organizations.
+We don't encourage birds to beg or approach people for food.
+The design of elevated feeders and the education of visitors and communities aim to keep interaction primarily observational, not hands-on, following protocols from organizations specialized in psittacines.

 The role of the community

-Rehabilitation works better when the territory accompanies the process.
-Rangers, neighbors, schools and rural families help monitor the birds, report individuals identified by their bands and reduce risks such as recapture or inappropriate feeding from homes.
+Rehabilitation works best when the land supports the process.
+Forest rangers, neighbors, schools, and farming families help monitor the birds, report individuals identified by their tag, and reduce risks like recapture or improper feeding from nearby homes.

-That is why conservation does not depend solely on work inside the aviary.
-It also requires environmental education, local ownership and landscape protection where the parrots return to live.
-This is the second dimension of the institutional manifesto: the human as an active agent of the reversal of environmental damage, not just a witness to degradation.
+That's why conservation doesn't depend only on work inside the aviary.
+It also requires environmental education, local ownership, and landscape protection in the places where parrots return to live.
+This is the second dimension of the institutional manifesto: the human being as an active agent in reversing environmental damage, not just a witness to its degradation.

 Technical bibliography

-Fundación Loros' protocols are based on the best available evidence on psittacine rehabilitation and reintroduction.
+The protocols of Fundación Loros are based on the best available evidence on rehabilitation and reintroduction of psittacines.

 Psittacine reintroductions: Common denominators of success